mariolinguito/codingadventures/content/blog/my-first-little-contribute-to-the-open-source-world/index.md

 On that page, you can choose the entity of your project: theme, module, or other.
 Of course, our mission is to create a module project.

 My project is here: [Bootstrap Block Italia](https://www.drupal.org/project/bootstrap_block_italia).

+## What I learned from this

+* How to add composer file to an existing module,
+* How to submit a module on Packagist,
+* How to create a project on Drupal Community;